a project for Adverbial Clauses

 What is the goal?
 Why should anyone get involved?

 Where can people engage with it (which location, or which website/app)?

 Hopefully, most or all of this information will be found on the official website, but students may need to browse forums or send emails (with your supervision and perhaps your account, if your students are minors) for any information they can’t find otherwise.
 Students should then express the answers to these questions as either ADVERBIAL CLAUSES or prepositional phrases.
 Check out the video below to see the difference.

 Here are some sample answers:

 Notice that each italicized section begins with a subordinating conjunction or a preposition.
-You may want to take advantage of our Subordinating Conjunctions printout, which comes with our Clauses Series Guide.
+You may want to take advantage of our Subordinating Conjunctions printout, which Insiders can find with our Modifier Clauses series.